vzhou842/victorzhou.com/content/posts/2019-04-25-build-an-io-game-part-1.md

 A few key lines are highlighted above:

 - `src/client/index.js` is the Javascript (JS) client entrypoint.
 Webpack will start there and recursively look for other files that are imported.
-- The JS output of our Webpack build will be a file called `game.bundle.js` in the `dist/` directory.
-I'll refer to this as our **JS bundle**.
+- The JS output of our Webpack build will be placed in the `dist/` directory.
+I'll refer to this file as our **JS bundle**.
 - We're using [Babel](https://babeljs.io/), specifically the [@babel/preset-env](https://babeljs.io/docs/en/babel-preset-env) config, to transpile our JS code for older browsers.
-- We're using a plugin to extract all CSS referenced by our JS files and bundle it together into a file called `game.bundle.css`.
+- We're using a plugin to extract all CSS referenced by our JS files and bundle it together.
 I'll refer to this as our **CSS bundle**.

+You may have noticed the strange `js›'[name].[contenthash].ext'` bundle filenames.
+They include Webpack [filename substitutions](https://webpack.js.org/configuration/output/#output-filename): `[name]` will be replaced with the entrypoint name (which is `game`), and `[contenthash]` will be replaced with a hash of the file contents.
+We do this to [optimize for caching](https://webpack.js.org/guides/caching/#output-filenames) - we can tell browsers to cache our JS bundles forever, because **if the bundle changes its filename will change, too** (the `contenthash` changes).
+The final result is a filename like `game.dbeee76e91a97d0c7207.js`.

 The `webpack.common.js` file is a base config file that we import in our development and production configurations.
 For example, here's the development config: